THEVAPERSGUIDE

 Hydration

-• Drink water frequently throughout the day, especially after vaping
+• Drink water frequently, especially after vaping

 Vape Product Choices